aahill/quickstart-templates/template-quickstart-csharp.md

 ...
 ```

-From the project directory, open the *Program.cs* file in your preferred editor or IDE.
-Add the following `using` directives:
+From the project directory, open the *Program.cs* file in your preferred text editor or IDE.
+Add the following `using` statements:

 ```csharp
 using ...